sterisma/asyncphpmvc/README.md

 Just simply copy-paste content from .env.example to your new .env file then edit some values as you need.

+## Create Database for application
+To create a database you must have sqlite3.exe installed on your machine.
+Run this command.

+>       sqlite3 yourdatabase.db

 ## Database Migrations
 Create Migrations folder inside root directory.